JunoLab/JunoDocs.jl/docs/src/man/basic_usage.md

 ### The Command Palette

 To open the command panel, use `Ctrl+Shift+p` or go to Packages > Command Palette > Toggle.
-In the command pallete you can search for common commands.
+In the command palette you can search for common commands.
 For example, type in "julia" and you will see the commands which relate to Julia (and the keyboard shortcuts for the commands).

 ### Opening the Console Window